 Get a boiler service

-Ensure you have all gas appliances in your home serviced or inspected at least once a year by a Gas Safe registered engineer.
+It’s important to ensure you have all gas appliances in your home serviced or inspected at least once a year by a Gas Safe registered engineer.
 Whilst the engineer is at your home, ask him/her to carry out a tightness test of your gas installation, the test will determine if you have any gas leaks in the house.

 If you suspect you have a gas leak, read our tips about how to deal with a gas leak.